-Each of these functional areas are represented in the following organization chart.
+Each of these functional areas is represented in the following organization chart.

 The primary role of managers in business is to supervise other people’s performance.
 Most management activities fall into the following categories:

-- Planning: Managers plan by setting long-term goals for the business, as well short-term strategies needed to execute against those goals.
+- Planning: Managers plan by setting long-term goals for the business, as well as short-term strategies needed to execute those goals.

 - Controlling: A large percentage of a manager’s time is spent controlling the activities within the business to ensure that it’s on track to achieve its goals.
 When people or processes stray from the path, managers are often the first ones to notice and take corrective action.

 - Leading: Managers serve as leaders for the organization, in practical as well as symbolic ways.
 The manager may lead work teams or groups through a new process or the development of a new product.
 The manager may also be seen as the leader of the organization when it interacts with the community, customers, and suppliers.